robalford/forloop_lesson/README.md

 **Exercise Description:** You have way too many followers on social media and it's just too much to keep up with.
 Generate random compliments for friends using for-each loops with this handy Python program.

 The code for lesson is in `forloop_lesson.py`.
-Run the program from the command line with `python forloop_lesson.py`.
+To view the outputs for the code below, run the program from the command line with `python forloop_lesson.py`.

-To get started we'll need list of your followers and a list compliments to send them.
+To get started we'll need list of your followers and a list of compliments to send them.

 ```
 followers = ['Jo Jo', 'Randy', 'Lee', 'Becky', 'Jamal']